fenago/Grokking-Deep-Learning/Lab_8.md

 of characters.
 This presents a few problems: not only is the input data text instead of numbers, but it’s variable-length text.
 So far, neural networks always take an input of a fixed size.
 You’ll need to overcome this.
 So, the raw input won’t work.
-The next question to ask is, “What about this data will have correlation with the output?”
+The next question to ask is, "What about this data will have correlation with the output?"
 Representing that property might work well.
 For starters, I wouldn’t expect any characters (in the list of characters) to have any correlation with the sentiment.
 You need to think about it differently.
 What about the words?
 Several words in this dataset would have a bit of correlation.
 I’d